-The answer to a deep question is rarely verbal; it’s a life lived in resonance with the question.
+The answer to a deep question is rarely verbal.
+It’s a life lived in resonance with the question.
 The only answer is to become identified with the question, to circumambulate it, to digest it.
-Pick your metaphor.

-“Why art?” makes one kind of sense if I am a artist trying to make a living and support my family, another kind of I’m a consumer.
+“Why art?” makes one kind of sense if I am a artist trying to earn a living and support my family, another kind of I’m a consumer.
 “Why pain?” makes one kind of sense if I am about to have a minor operation and another if I have excruciating, chronic pain across decades.
 Why eat meat, is one question to a farmer’s son, another to Hindus, another to vegans.

-If you find glitches or have problems with the site, kindly let me know.
+If you have a question, proposal, suggestion, criticism, or praise, please contact me by email: Ron Grimes.
+If you find glitches or have problems with this site, kindly let me know.

 If you want to know more about my academic work, go here.